This article examines audience demographics across major social media platforms, drawing on social media statistics to provide context.

 2.

-Also with the rise of individuals not finding their sexuality only in the two options, Pinterest started including an option of “unspecified” when asking its users about their gender.
+Pinterest now includes an “unspecified” gender option beyond the binary choices.
 Discover how the demographics look for Pinterest from our Pinterest gender distribution article and also learn how Pins boast more half-life than any other social media posts.

 Education, Income and Community

-The following heat maps are based on a report by the Pew Research Center on the demographics of US Adults and Teens who use social media based on parameters such as community, income, education level, and others.
+The following heat maps are based on a report by the Pew Research Center on the demographics of US Adults and Teens who use social media, reflecting social media statistics based on parameters such as community, income, education level, and others.

 For Adults